kiali/kiali.io/content/en/docs/Features/validations.md

 {{% readfile file="/static/files/validation_examples/1503.yaml" %}}
 ```

-### KIA1504 - K8s GatewayClass not found
+### KIA1504 - Gateway API Class not found in Kiali configuration

-A k8s Gateway is referencing to a GatewayClass which does not exist in cluster.
+A k8s Gateway is referencing to a GatewayClass which is not configured in Kiali CR.

 #### Resolution

-Change the `gatewayClassName` field to reference to existing GatewayClass or create the missing GatewayClass in cluster.
+Change the `gatewayClassName` field to reference to existing configured GatewayClass or add the missing GatewayClass into `gateway_api_classes` configuration of Kiali CR.
 More info about configuring K8s Gateway API implementations can be found in [Gateway API Implementations](https://gateway-api.sigs.k8s.io/implementations/)

 #### Severity